onflow/flow/flips/20201310-storage-fees.md

 The amount of `storage_capacity` is calculated from the amount of FLOW on the account.
 To get the value of `storage_capacity` the following procedure will be used:

 - Call a script that calls the `FlowStorageFees.calculateAccountCapacity` function with the account address as the parameter.
-- This function gets the balance of the account and:
+- This function gets the balance (from the balance capability at path `/public/flowTokenBalance` that needs to be of type `&FlowToken.Vault{FungibleToken.Balance}`) of the account and:
     - checks that the balance is above `FlowStorageFees.minimumStorageReservation` otherwise storage capacity is 0,
     - then multiples the balance with `FlowStorageFees.storageMegaBytesPerReservedFLOW` and returns the result